handsontable/spreadsheet-icons/README.md

 # Spreadsheet Icons

-Spreadsheet Icons are designed to accompany data grids, spreadsheets and other dynamic data views - icons are clean, consistent and lightweight.
+Spreadsheet Icons are designed to accompany data grids, spreadsheets and other dynamic data views.
+All icons are clean, consistent and lightweight.
 You can use them to create toolbars, menu bars and context menus.
 They look great at any scale and screen resolution.

-- It contains 160+ SVG icons.
+- 160+ SVG icons.
 - Recommended size is 24px or scaled accordingly - 18, 24 or 36px.
 - Recommended color on light background is black at 75% opacity - `rgba(0, 0, 0, 0.75)`.
 For disabled icon style reduce the opacity to 35%.
 - Recommended color on dark background is white at 80% opacity - `rgba(255, 255, 255, 0.8)`.
 For disabled icon style reduce the opacity to 30%.